2014 Recognition Award Recipients

 FTA is an organization of more than 500 diverse, talented, enthusiastic people working to strengthen American communities, promote economic vitality, and maintain personal freedom through the development and support of public transportation.
 The Federal Transit Administrationis committed to excellence and quality in its service.

-Currently, 50% of FTA’s leadership team is comprised of women, and more than 40% of its leadership team members are of African American, Hispanic, or Asian-Pacific Islander descent.
+Currently, 50% of FTA’s leadership team is comprised of women.
 The FTA has been a driving force in enabling small and disadvantaged businesses, as its leadership has been instrumental in making changes beneficial to small business and is taking an active role in providing opportunities and encouraging women to pursue transportation as a career path.

 The FTA has always been a committed supporter of WTS.
 FTA's senior leadership actively participates in WTS International conferences and symposiums and is committed to creating learning opportunities for women and young professionals as well as opportunities for professional recognition and achievement.
 FTA Deputy Administrator Therese McMillan was a speaker for the 2012 WTS Washington, D.C.
 Chapter mentoring program, where she encouraged young professionals to go beyond formal training programs to request the assistance of mentors or supporters.
 She also candidly shared her experience and generated an honest and valuable discussion that encouraged WTS DC mentees to actively seek growth opportunities.